ankumar/architecture/Patterns/Stateful.md

 **Deleting Data** - (Ex: CCPA) Cross cutting concerns, Data Catalog of Online microservices & Offline Warehouses;Data Discoverability, Access & Processing;Abstraction ...
   * [Twitter Use-case](https://blog.twitter.com/engineering/en_us/topics/infrastructure/2020/deleting-data-distributed-throughout-your-microservices-architecture.html)

-## DBaaS - Purpose-built Databases, SQL & NoSQL
+## DBaaS - Purpose-built Databases

-**Landscape** - IN-MEMORY, RELATIONAL, KEY VALUE, WIDE COLUMN, DOCUMENT, TIME-SERIES, LEDGER
+**SQL & NoSQL** - IN-MEMORY, RELATIONAL, KEY VALUE, WIDE COLUMN, DOCUMENT, TIME-SERIES, LEDGER

 **"It wasn't that long ago when the DBAs owned THE shared database.
 Nowadays, in all kinds of companies, no one blinks an eyelid when every service has its own database.
 The most unexpected things can change so quickly."**